That very same summer of 1971 we visited Sweden and John got to know some of my country, my family and quite a few of my friends.

 “Aujourd’hui, maman est morte.
 Ou peut-être hier, je ne sais pas.”
 2

-Just before he’s going to be executed (for having killed an Arab on the beach, without having the slightest idea why he did it – the sun was in his eyes, was all he could say), the chaplain has been seeing him and told him that he would pray for him: Meursault became furious and insulted the chaplain.
+Just before he’s going to be executed (for having killed an Arab on the beach, without having the slightest idea why he did it – the sun was in his eyes, was all he could say), the chaplain has been seeing him and told him that he would pray for him: Meursault, the anti-hero, became furious and insulted the chaplain.

 “Comme si cette grande colère m’avait purgé du mal, vidé d’espoir, devant cette nuit chargée de signes et d’étoiles, je m’ouvrais pour la première fois à la tendre indifférence du monde.”
 3